-Observe all cautions and warnings printed on material containers to prevent possible death, personal injury and/or property damage.
+Observe all cautions and warnings printed on material containers.

+Failure to properly vent this furnace can result in death, personal injury and/or property damage.

 This furnace is approved for venting with PVC, CPVC, ABS, and Cellular Core pipe fittings.